 Ambalapuzha is famous for its Sree Krishna Temple which dates back to the fifteenth century.
 The principal deity is Unnikrishnan (child Krishnan).
 It is 14 km from Alapuzha.
 By road, the drive consumes 26 minutes.
 Trains take 12 minutes.

 The prasadam of the temple is Palpayasam.
-It is famous for its distinctive pink colour as well as wonderful taste.
+It is famous for its distinctive pink colour as well as sublime taste.
 The temple’s own goshalas supply the milk for the payasam.
-The prasadam is available in one-litre containers after the poojas get over at noon.
+Known ingredients of the palpayasam are water from manikinar (holy well of the temple), milk, sugar and red rice.

 Mannarasala Sree Nagaraja Temple